jscurtu/ConfigMarlin118forAnycubicDeltaPlus/README.md

 **Config for Slic3r**

-The "slic3r" folder contains profile used for testing with Slic3r
+The "slic3r" folder contains the configuration used for testing with Slic3r.